kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 LookAtDifference
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This function compares the plot analysis accuracy of various trained models.
+This function compares the classification of plots by AI vs Expert to determine accuracy of a trained model.

 .. code-block:: python